-UNC School of the Arts Continuous Improvement Plan
+University of North Carolina School of the Arts Continuous Improvement Plan

-Program Name and Brief Description Туре Level of Student Targeted Subgroup Student Success Program: Selection, Refinement, and Rationale UNCSA Part-Way Home: Degree All students that Part-Way Home; in particular, Existing program, but with new encourages students Completion have left UNCSA the targeted subgroup of attention to recently who failed to complete without a degree, second and third-year dance withdrawn students (1-3 their degree to return with particular focus students years).
-Contact eligible and finish on art certificate students.
-Data captures students inquiries/responses from this group, along with records of subsequent degree completions.
-Arts School Student Early Alert/ Intentional All students who are in danger Established system of midterm Monitoring - structured Warning reporting system for of falling below established progress reports, letters of systems in all five arts · · · · · · · · · · · · · · · · · · · all levels of GPA thresholds in liberal arts concern/ warning/probation schools supporting undergraduate and/or art school coursework, from advisors.
-Newly-instituted regular progress students, personal or not progressing at the Arts Advisors in the School of reporting accountability for required pace in their arts Music a recent refinement. at-risk students in work; in particular, the Intention to work on arts or academic targeted subgroup of first and standardizing documentation coursework second-year music students in the arts schools.
-Student Support Team - Early Students of concern Students at risk due to Recently institutionalized staff from Campus Police Intervention at any level personal issues of all online Maxient reporting and Student Affairs levels/majors, impacting the system for students of concern, responding to concerns student's well-being and/or with follow-up from team.
-Data raised about current academic success reports about case work, students from peers, subsequent student success faculty, and staff readily available.
+Program Name and Brief Description Туре Level of Student Targeted Subgroup Student Success Program: Selection, Refinement, and Rationale UNCSA Part-Way Home: encourages students who failed to complete their degree to return and finish Degree Completion All students that have left UNCSA without a degree, with particular focus on art certificate students Part-Way Home; in particular, the targeted subgroup of second and third-year dance students Existing program, but with new attention to recently withdrawn students (1-3 years).
+Contact eligible students.
+Data captures inquiries/responses from this group, along with records of subsequent degree completions.
+Arts School Student Monitoring - structured systems in all five arts schools supporting regular progress reporting Early Alert/ Warning Intentional reporting system for all levels of undergraduate students, personal accountability for at-risk students in arts or academic coursework All students who are in danger of falling below established GPA thresholds in liberal arts and/or art school coursework, or not progressing at the required pace in their arts work; in particular, the targeted subgroup of first and second-year music students Established system of midterm progress reports, letters of concern/ warning/probation from advisors.
+Newly-instituted Arts Advisors in the School of Music a recent refinement.
+Intention to work on standardizing documentation in the arts schools.
+Student Support Team - staff from Campus Police and Student Affairs responding to concerns raised about current students from peers, faculty, and staff Early Intervention Students of concern at any level Students at risk due to personal issues of all levels/majors, impacting the student's well-being and/or academic success Recently institutionalized online Maxient reporting system for students of concern, with follow-up from team.
+Data reports about case work, subsequent student success readily available.